Darren-C26/PIOT-Exercises/labmodule03/README-CDA.md

 Similary, the CDA also contains simulated actuators - these are the instances of the <b>ActuatorSimTask</b> and <b>HvacActuatorSimTask</b> class.
 Another class named <b>ActuatorAdapterManager</b> is used to handle actuator command responses.

- Logs are used in the application to indicate the intialization, starting, and stopping of the CDA, as well as performance metrics that were obtained from the SystemPerformanceManager instance.
+ Logs are used in the application to indicate the intialization, starting, and stopping of the CDA, as well as activities performed by the APScheduler.

 ## Code Repository and Branch
 Please click the link before to be directed to the CDA repository.